-The SPRUCE data acquisition and control system employs two data loggers for each of the sixteen instrumented plots; one logger controls and monitors an instrument panel dedicated to $CO_2$ and communications related functions while the second logger monitors an instrument panel designed to collect and distribute meteorological and biological data.
+The SPRUCE data acquisition and control system employs two dataloggers for each of the 16 instrumented plots: one logger controls and monitors an instrument panel dedicated to CO2 and communications related functions while the second logger monitors an instrument panel designed to collect and distribute meteorological and biological data.
 Dataloggers in experimental manipulation plots have a dual role:

-- 1. measurement data acquisition and reporting, and - ${15}$ 2. regulation of temperature and CO2 treatment levels.
+- 1. measurement data acquisition and reporting, and - 2. regulation of temperature and CO2 treatment levels.

-One plot has been designated as the experimental control and all elevated temperature treatments are set relative to the control enclosure values.
-The control plot dataloggers share data with the elevated temperature plots' dataloggers which have been programmed to administer the CO2 and warming treatment additions.
-Heat additions for belowground warming at -2 m are delivered through electrical resistance heaters, while heat additions for air warming are made via propane fired heat exchangers within air handling units (4 per enclosure).
-The treatment plots' programs regulate air and soil temperatures at designated differentials: +2.25, 4.5, 6.75, and 9°C above the control enclosure reference temperature.
+One plot has been designated as the experimental temperature reference and all elevated temperature treatments are set relative to the control enclosure values.
+The control plot dataloggers share data with the elevated temperature plots' dataloggers which have been programmed to administer the $\rm CO_2$ and warming treatment additions.
+Heat additions for below-ground warming at $\rm -2\,m$ are delivered through electrical resistance heaters, while heat additions for air warming are made via propane-fired heat exchangers within air handling units (four per enclosure).
+The treatment plots' programs regulate air and soil temperatures at designated differentials: +2.25, 4.5, 6.75, and $9\,^{\circ}\rm C$ above the control enclosure reference temperature.

-Monitoring and control programs are prepared using Campbell Scientific's CRBasic software and loaded into the dataloggers.
-For $CO_2$ regulation, each plot's $CO_2$ datalogger collects $CO_2$ concentration data from its multi-port sampling system within the plot, combines them with meteorological data, and feeds these data to a PID regulated mass flow controller charged with injecting the proper amount of $CO_2$ into the distribution system to achieve the target level.
-The multiport system measures a vertical profile of $CO_2$ concentration and water vapor at four heights on the centrally located, 10 m tower and characterizes $CO_2$ distributions throughout the enclosure. $CO_2$ control algorithms utilize the 2 m $CO_2$ concentration observations coupled with external wind (5) speed and air temperature data. $CO_2$ additions are stopped under very high winds ger at its core.
-All dataloggers connect to the Data Collection System using network switches and Campbell Scientific model NL115 ethernet interfaces.
-Each datalogger
+Monitoring and control programs are prepared using Campbell Scientific's CRBasic software loaded into the dataloggers.
+For CO2 regulation, each plot's CO2 datalogger collects CO2 concentration data from its multiport sampling system within the plot, combines them with meteorological data, and feeds these data to a PID (proportional, integral, derivative) regulated mass flow controller charged with injecting the proper amount of CO2 into the distribution system to achieve the target level.
+The multiport system measures a vertical profile of CO2 concentration and water vapor at four heights on the centrally located, 10 m tower and characterizes CO2 distributions throughout the enclosure.
+CO2 control algorithms utilize the 2 m CO2 concentration observations coupled with external wind speed and air temperature data.
+CO2 additions are stopped under very high winds $(5 \,\mathrm{m \, s^{-1}})$ and during the coldest winter months (December-March).

-(5 m s-1) and during the coldest winter months (December through March).
-More specifically, each of the panels uses a Campbell Scientific CR1000 datalog-

-- has a unique IP address and a unique station name.
-Dataloggers in the control plots panels communicate with all dataloggers in treatment plots panels and share data.
+More specifically, each of the panels uses a Campbell Scientific CR1000 datalogger at its core.
+All dataloggers connect to the data collection system using network switches and Campbell Scientific model NL115 Ethernet interfaces.
+Each datalogger has a unique IP address and a unique station name.
+Dataloggers in the control plot panels communicate with all dataloggers in treatment plot panels and share data.
 Both panels in a single plot share data that are unique to each datalogger panel.
 All dataloggers run the same CRBasic program.
 The program is written to take advantage of each datalogger having a unique station name.
-The program uses the logger's - station name and some other distinctive variables to determine which parts of the program are appropriate for execution.
-The CRBasic program also utilizes an "INCLUDE" instruction that is similar to a sub-routine.
+The program uses the logger's station name and some other distinctive variables to determine which parts of the program are appropriate for execution.
+The CRBasic program also utilizes an "INCLUDE" instruction that is similar to a subroutine.
 The "INCLUDE" instruction calls a CRBasic file that resides in the datalogger CPU.
-The file contains sensor calibration data and treatment settings that are exclusive to each plot. - Both panels use the same power supply.
-The single power supply provides 12 V DC and 24 V AC for the two panels.
-The 12 V DC supply is backed by an uninterruptable power supply (UPS).
-The UPS powers the datalogger panels for a minimum of two hours if there is a loss of the main AC power.
+The file contains sensor calibration data and treatment settings that are exclusive to each plot.